Batmanabcdefg/AbaqusTraining/004_Lesson/readme.tex.md

 ## Background

 A steady-state heat transfer analysis of a unit block is performed.
 The top edge (B) of the block is prescribed with a distributed flux, while the bottom edge (A) has a prescribed temperature.
 All other edges are insulated.
-The thermal conductivity of the block material is 1.0.
+The thermal conductivity of the block material is $k = 1$.

 The flux associated with conduction across a surface is given by<sup>[a](#myfootnote1)</sup>: